The Lemniscate of Bernoulli, Without Formulas: Abstract

+Note that \emph{the center $O^*_1$ of this circle is the inversion of the point $O_1$, where $O_1$ is the point symmetric to $O$ with respect to the line $\ell$}.

-For this we will use the results that we obtain in the proof of robustness of the first method to construct the lemniscate (fig. \ref{proof of method}).
-Denote by $P$ point of intersection of the lines $F_1A$ and $F_2B$ and let $Q$ be its image after symmetry in the line $F_1F_2$ (fig. \ref{hyperandber}).
-Let us note that
+Now, let us prove that \emph{the lemniscate of Bernoulli with foci $F_1$ and $F_2$, is an inversion of the equilateral hyperbola with foci $F_1$ and $F_2$ with respect to the circle with center at $O$ and radius $|OF_1|$}.
+For this proof, we will use the results we obtained in the proof of correctness of the first method to construct the lemniscate (Fig.~\ref{fig:proof of method}).
+Let $P$ be the point of the intersection of the lines $F_1A$ and $F_2B$ and let $Q$ be symmetric point to $P$ with respect to the line $F_1F_2$ (Fig.~\ref{fig:hyperandber}).
+Note that

-Therefore, points $P$ and $Q$ lie on the equilateral hyperbola with foci at $F_1$ and $F_2$.
-Now is left to show that point $X$ and $Q$ is inversion image of each other with respect to the circle with center $O$ and radius $|OF_1|$.
+Therefore, the points $P$ and $Q$ lie on the equilateral hyperbola with foci at $F_1$ and~$F_2$.
+Now it remains to show that points $X$ and $Q$ are the images of each other under the inversion with center at $O$ and radius $|OF_1|$.
 First, let us show that triangles $\triangle F_1XO$ and $\triangle PF_1O$ are similar.